 If a spa is your kind of thing, then make sure you book somewhere with this option so that you can enjoy massages and treatments throughout your break.

-Doing a little bit of action and adventure every day will be fun but also tire you out so that you can relax the rest of the time.
-From snorkeling to jet skiing; sea kayaking to an afternoon spent on one of these Tamarindo Costa Rica fishing charters, there are loads of things you can do if you’re staying near the beach, so when looking for a holiday, make sure that some of these options are available so that you have the option.
+A little bit of action and adventure every day will be fun but also tire you out so that you can relax the rest of the time.
+From snorkeling to jet skiing; sea kayaking to an afternoon spent on one of these Tamarindo Costa Rica fishing charters, there are loads of things you can do if you’re staying near the beach, so when looking for a holiday, make sure that some of these options are available so that you can partake if you wish.

 Beach Yoga is becoming more and more popular as holidaymakers want alternative ways to relax.
 Find a class at the beach and join in or go to a resort where you know does daily yoga sessions.
 Again you get your exercise in as well as relaxing.
 Early morning or late evening are usually the best times to practice yoga on a beach holiday as its a bit cooler and not as busy too.
 You can sleep or read in between.
 Once you've got the hang of it you can take a yoga teacher trainer course too!

 Even if you’re not a writer and don’t have a story to tell, it is really relaxing to write down your feelings.
 It is also really therapeutic.
 Holidays are a great time to reflect, you’re away from home, and you have space and time to think about things.
 If things weren’t going right at work before you left or with a relationship, then write down how you’re feeling and what you’re thinking about each day.
 You can turn it into a bit of a journal.

 Use the time and the space to get some meditation in.
 You could do this while lying by the beach or the pool, and as your mind will be transported elsewhere, you won’t even think about being bored.